How to Manage Large-Scale Art Projects (Step-by-Step)

-While all parts of project management are important, there are a few key ones that shouldn’t be compromised, namely: outlining your scope, planning, scheduling, budgeting, resource allocation, team management, collaboration, execution and monitoring.
+While all parts of project management are important, there are a few key ones that shouldn’t be compromised, namely: defining project scope, planning, scheduling, budgeting, resource allocation, team management, collaboration, execution and monitoring.

 Step 1: Understanding the Scope of the Project